 This describes the Battle of Sheriffmuir from a Jacobite point of view and gives details of the losses on both sides.
-The Jacobites were led by the Earl of Mar and the English by the Duke of Argyll, a supporter of the Protestant monarchy.
+The Jacobites were led by the Earl of Mar and the government forces by the Duke of Argyll, a supporter of the Protestant monarchy.
 On November 13 1715, the two armies met at Stone Hill near Dunblane.
 (SP 54/10/45B).

 Sunday 13th.
 The Earl of Mar gave orders for the whole army to form on the muir [moor], to the left of the road that leads to Dunblane, fronting to Dunblane.
 The general persons were ordered to their posts, the Stirling squadron [unit] with the king’s standard [royal flag] and two squadrons of the Marquis of Huntly formed the right of the first line of horses.
 All the clans formed the first line of foot [infantry soldiers who fought in face-to-face combat].
 The Perth Shyre [Perthshire] and Fife Shyre [Fifeshire] formed the left of the first line of horses.
 The Earl of Marischal’s [George Keith, 10th Earl Marischal c1692-1778] squadron on the right of the second line, three battalions of the Marquis of Senforth’s foot, two battalions of my Lord Huntly’s, the Earl of Panmure’s, the Marquis of Tullibardine’s.
 The battalions of Drummond commanded by the Viscount of Strathallan and Logiealmond, the battalion of Strowan and the Sturgis squadron of horse formed the second lines.
 When the army was forming, we discovered some small number of the enemy on the height of the west end of the Sheriff muir which looks into Dunblane from which place they had a full view of our army.
 The Earl of Mar called a council of war consisting of all the noblemen, general officers and lairds [lords] of the clans, which was held on the front of the horses on the left.
 Where it was voted to fight the enemy nemine contradicente [without contradiction; of one mind].
 Upon which the Earl of Mar ordered the Earl of Marischal Major General of the horses with his own squadron and Sir Donald MacDonald’s battalion, to march up to the height where we saw the enemy and dislodge them and send an account of the enemy’s motion [movement] and disposition [state].
 No sooner the Earl Marischal begun his march but the enemy disappeared and the Earl of Mar ordered the army to march up after them, by the other general’s orders, the lines marched off the right, divided in the centre, and marched up the hill in lines, after marching about a quarter of a mile, the Earl of Marischal sent back an account that he discovered the enemy forming their line very near him, to the south of top of the hill, upon which the army,